microsoft/vscode-docs/docs/getstarted/settings.md

 // Problems Panel

+  // Show Errors & Warnings on files and folder.
+  "problems.decorations.enabled": false,

   // Controls if Problems view should automatically reveal files when opening them "problems.autoReveal": true,

 // Telemetry

-  // Enable usage data and errors to be sent to Microsoft.
-  "telemetry.enableTelemetry": true,

   // Enable crash reports to be sent to Microsoft.
   // This option requires restart to take effect.
   "telemetry.enableCrashReporter": true,

+  // Enable usage data and errors to be sent to Microsoft.
+  "telemetry.enableTelemetry": true,

 // Default Configuration Overrides